savaki/reagent-nodejs/README.md

 rake lein:dev node:run
 ```

+For now, I'm using rake as the task launcher as I'm still wrapping my head around
+leiningen.

 ## Using nodemon

-In development mode, it's useful to automatically restart the node server if anything changes.
+In development mode, it's useful to automatically restart the node server if anything
+changes.
 To do this, we can do the following:

 #### Shell #1 - autocompile cljs -> js